What's New in 19R1Pre-Release Date: April 1, 2019 | Release Date: April 19, 2019

 Text-Based Rule Editor

 With this release, Studio users can access a new rule editor when creating a new rule or accessing an existing one.
 All the previous fields and functionalities have been integrated, with some enhancements to the way users select Rule Actions.
-Learn more about using the new Rule Editor.

 The new rule editor includes the following enhancements: